-If the control knobs on your stove are no longer readable, why not replace them with new, shiny and readable knobs.
+If the knobs on your stove, oven or range are no longer readable, why not replace them with new, shiny and readable control knobs.

 Many times we are so busy cooking and cleaning up afterwards that we may neglect to take a few minutes to wipe clean the control knobs that may have been spattered with grease or whatever it was that we were cooking.
 After time the numbers will begin to slowly disappear and it may be difficult to keep the stove burners at the correct cooking temperature.

 If your stove knobs are no longer readable then it’s time to replace them and this is very easy to do.
 Locate your model number, order the knobs and once you have them in your possession begin work removing the old knobs.